SkillfulElectro/EMJson/README.md

 # EMJson

-> this library is backbone of EMJax protocol , new features under development
+> this library is stream based Json Parser , backbone of EMJax Protocol

 A C++ library for parsing JSON data, built using a JuaLang sys approach.